Geoogolla/enterprise-docs/docs/designer-guide/report-designer/report-items/chart/bar-chart.md

 ### No Data

-The No Data property is used to display static text when a dataset results with empty or zero rows at run time.
+The **No Data** property is used to display static text when a dataset results with empty or zero rows at runtime.

 ![Chart No data message](/static/assets/on-premise/images/report-designer/report-items/chart/bar-chart/no-data.png)